 A Tribute to Ralph

-After a courageous battle with cancer, we are sad to announce the death of co-founder, Ralph Vojta on March 16, 2017.
+After a courageous battle with cancer, Prairie Berry Winery co-founder Ralph Vojta passed away on March 16, 2017.

 Ralph grew up picking the wild “prairie berries” with his grandmother in Mound City, South Dakota.
 There he learned the family’s tradition of winemaking that was handed down from his great-grandmother, Anna Pesä.